IgniteUI/igniteui-docfx/en/components/time-picker.md

 </code-view>

 ## Custom action buttons
 The [`IgxTimePickerComponent`]({environment:angularApiUrl}/classes/igxtimepickercomponent.html) supports action button customization.
-To achieve that, wrap the buttons in `ng-template` marked with the `igxTimePickerActions` directive selector.
+To achieve that, wrap the buttons in `ng-template` marked with the [`igxPickerActions`]({environment:angularApiUrl}/classes/igxpickeractionsdirective.html) directive selector.

 In the example below, custom action buttons are added for 'CANCEL', 'DONE' and 'NOW' actions.